Skip to content

 Day 13: Melbourne

 Set out on a city tour and see Fitzroy Gardens and Melbourne 's bustling “laneways.”
+Visit the Melbourne Botanical Gardens and Shrine of Remembrance.
 Then, it 's your choice!
-Enjoy free time to explore on your own -OR- visit the Melbourne Botanical Gardens and Shrine of Remembrance.
-With an afternoon to yourself, perhaps you will ride a free city tram, try the amazing array of cuisines on offer in this multicultural city or enjoy the Victorian-era architecture.
+Enjoy panoramic views from above at Melbourne Skydeck, the Southern Hemisphere 's highest public vantage point -OR- unwind on a scenic cruise along the Yarra River, taking in Melbourne 's sights from the water.
+With an afternoon to yourself, perhaps you will ride a free city tram, try the amazing array of cuisines on offer in this multicultural city, or enjoy the Victorian-era architecture.

 (Meals: Breakfast)